Estonian identity card: Appearance

+The photo of the holder, two fingerprints and technical information are incorporated into the contactless microchip.

 Electronic functionality of the ID card

 From its introduction in 2002 until now, the core electronic functionality provided by the Estonian ID-card has stayed the same.
 The ID-card contains two asymmetric (RSA or ECC) key pairs with the corresponding X.509 public-key certificates, and symmetric keys to perform card management operations.

 Authentication key.
 The authentication key is used to log into e-services by providing a signature in the TLS client certificate authentication process.
 This key can also be used to decrypt documents encrypted for the cardholder.
 This is used only infrequently, as such documents would become unreadable if the card were lost or destroyed.
 Cryptographic signature and decryption operations with this key have to be authorized using the 4-digit PIN1 code.

 Digital signature key.
 The digital signature key is used to give legally binding digital signatures that under eIDAS are recognized as qualified electronic signatures.
 Each signature operation with the key has to be authorized using the 5-digit PIN2 code.

 Personal data file.
 The ID card chip contains a publicly readable personal data file, which consists of 16 records containing the same information as is printed on the card.

 Card management operations.
 The cards are preloaded with symmetric keys that can be used by the manufacturer to perform various card management operations in the post-issuance phase.
 This provides a method to reset PIN codes in the event the cardholder forgets them, generate new keys, write new certificates, and even reinstall the whole smart card applet if needed.

 The Estonian state provides DigiDoc software allowing users to cryptographically sign digital documents.
 Since 2016 the DigiDoc software can create files that follow the EU-wide ETSI standard called ASiC-e.

 By 7 September 2021, 1,391,704,193 electronic signatures were given, thus averaging to 50 signatures per card user per year.

 Under Estonian law, since 15 December 2000 the cryptographic signature is legally equivalent to a manual signature.
 This law has been superseded by the EU-wide eSignature Directive since 2016.